 IFRS 16, Leases: This new standard eliminates the classification of leases as either operating leases or finance leases and introduces a single lessee accounting model which requires the lessee to recognize assets and liabilities for all leases with a term of longer than 12 months.

-The Company is in the process of assessing the impact of the upcoming changes in accounting standards.
+The Company is in the process of assessing the impact of this accounting standard.

 4. EXPLORATION PROPERTY

 a.
 Acquisition costs